hyds/hds-report-exceedence/README.md

 This script enables all the exceedences to be assembled and output to one, email compliant, html report.
 The html output can be imported into an email script and sent weekly.

+# Phased Ratings Logic

+If the scripts finds a phased rating it;

+1. Looks forward until the next non-phased rating and takes that rating as the end point for the current rating
+2. Takes the phased rating date as the start date for the next rating
+3. Uses the dll to get the max & min for the entire duration of the phasing dates

 # Output Report

 ![Output Report](/images/report.png)